Open Governance

 Open Financing + Governance

-How LongHouse manages money, compensates its operator and representatives, reports finances, and governs itself.
-Published under the Penny Knights "publish-everything by default" standard and subject to annual revision.
+How LongHouse manages money, reports finances, and governs itself.
+Volunteer-only at this stage; any future paid roles require public ratification first.
+Published under the "publish-everything by default" transparency standard and subject to annual revision.

 Purpose